April 20th, 2022

 The junction of Red Rock Trail had a trough with water and great views.
 I would love to have camped here, but it was still early, so I took a break to get water and check out the area a little before hiking on.
 If I had known this peaceful, pretty place, I would have started hiking later and camped nearby for the night.

 There are a few places I’ve discovered through long-distance backpacking over the years where I imagine living, and this was one – near Pine, AZ, with access to the Colorado Plateau.
 It was beautiful and rugged, with the Nomad in me being drawn to its desolate loneliness and isolation.

 I wound my way down towards Webber Creek and Trailhead before beginning to climb again.
 I wanted to at least get to Bray Creek for the night, and the trail was well-maintained, so it should not be strenuous hiking.

 Reaching Webber Creek, I was ready to stop for the night.
 My head was throbbing, and it felt like my entire sinus system had wet cotton shoved in it.
 I breathed loudly through my mouth as I climbed since no air was moving anywhere else with all the congestion in my head.

 Before North Sycamore Creek, I saw a good spot in the trees.
 It was a very small space in the leaves, but it was flat.
-I was able to adjust my Hexamid to make it fit and settled in for the night after taking two more Nyquil.
+I adjusted my Hexamid to fit it and settled in for the night after taking two more Nyquil.
 Thank god for cold medicine.
 The only disadvantage was that I would hear nothing walk up on me.